 Thanks to the almost exponential proliferation of shopping centers over the last half century, the rules for straight-line depreciation of a retail outlet tend to employ estimations of about 15 years, meaning that the average commercial plaza will need a thorough renovation in that time frame if it is to retain a lucrative market.
-In fast-growing metropolitan areas, that number could even be smaller.
+In fast-growing metropolitan areas, that time interval could even be smaller.
 But suburban growth patterns, where decentralization is the primary force acting upon new settlements, are fairly predictable in nature: an auto-oriented shopping plaza that still lures top-dollar tenants after 40 years is the exception, not the norm.
 I have covered the topic of metropolitan retail periodically over the years, and at the moment I’m not sure I have anything new to offer.

 But smaller communities are another story altogether.
 Many of them are static in population; quite a few are shrinking.
 Presumably their retail landscapes would echo these patterns by demonstrating very little change, right?
 An evaluation of the small Louisiana city of Houma (50 miles to the southwest of New Orleans) would suggest that this is not the case.
 The region itself is not particularly depressed; consistent growth in the fishing and petrochemical industries kept the unemployment rate among the nation’s lowest in the spring of 2009, during the peak of the Great Recession.
 Its unemployment has inched up to above 5.0% since then, but it still remains well below both the state and national rate.
-It’s relatively vigorous economy, however, is exerting only a modest impact on population change.
+Its relatively vigorous economy, however, is exerting only a modest impact on population change.
 Houma itself grew 4.1% from between the 2000 and 2010 Census, and the surrounding parish of Terrebonne grew 7.04%—not bad, considering Houma suffered through four hurricanes in the last decade, and even better considering Louisiana’s anemic population growth of 1.4% over this time frame.
 But these figures hardly indicate an oil boomtown comparable to the many that have sprouted like mushrooms in Texas, or the more recent equivalents in Williston, ND and Gillette, WY.